Auto-Follow Drones Table of Contents

 What does auto follow drone mean?

 An auto-follow drone is a uav that has the very useful feature which allows for a bit more freedom in the creative realm.
 It has the ability to use very high technology to fixate on a moving object, so the pilot does not have to spend time and effort worrying about the navigation of the craft.
-The subject being followed could be a person, plane, biker, runner, pet having fun, or athlete in training or performance.
+The subject being followed could be a person, plane, biker, hiker, runner, pet having fun, or athlete in training or performance.

 How Fast can a Follow Me Drone Fly?